DataVertex Candidate Search API

 string | Current location |

 Note: Search results do not include contact information (email/phone).
-Use the Lookup API with the candidate id to retrieve contact details.
+Use the Lookup API with the linkedin_url to retrieve contact details.

 Pagination Object